Skip to content

 Leaves and Stem of Emory’s Milkweed — Asclepias emoryi (Greene) Tidestr. observed in United States of America by Jo Roberts (licensed under CC BY 4.0)

-6. Engelmann’s Milkweed (Asclepias engelmanniana), a Texas Milkweed for Dry Soils
+6. Engelmann’s Milkweed (Asclepias engelmanniana), a Milkweed for Dry Soils

-Engelmann’s Milkweed (Ascelpias engelmanniana): This Texas milkweed is native to throughout the state except for the southeastern and eastern counties (Kartesz 2015).
+Engelmann’s Milkweed (Ascelpias engelmanniana): This Engelmann’s milkweed is native to throughout Texas except for the southeastern and eastern counties (Kartesz 2015).
 In the wild, Engelmann’s milkweed is found in dry prairies, canyons and in open woodlands having limestone or sandy soils.
 Growing from 2 to 5 feet tall, this plant has cream-green flowers that bloom from May to September.

-In a garden setting, Engelmann’s milkweed requires full sun, dry sandy or limestone soils and is hardy in zones 5-9.
-Seeds for Engelmann’s milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, Engelmann’s milkweed requires full sun, dry sandy or limestone soils and is hardy in zones 5-9.
+Seeds of Engelmann’s milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Greenish-white flower cluster of engelmann's milkweed (Asclepias engelmanniana).